Milaan234/StudyHub/README.md

 StudyHub is an AI-Powered study tool to help students learn productively.

-Uses the power of AI to help understand the subject clearly and concisely and drive learning with hands-on practice.
+Uses the power of AI to help users understand subjects clearly and concisely and drive learning with hands-on practice.

 - Calls the Gemini API to generate study content using user's original study notes.
 - Created with JS React.